 The point is that by this stage of your addiction treatment, you’ll be solid enough in your foundation of recovery to handle some more personal freedoms and responsibilities without succumbing to relapse.

 During your participation in this aspect of treatment, you’ll still have access to intensive therapy sessions and clinical support, as well as be subjected to drug testing in order to keep you accountable to your program and recovery.
 This helps slowly acclimate you back into the community at large without overwhelming you with too many personal freedoms and limited therapeutic support.

 The last part of the full continuum of care is the outpatient stage.
 Much like IOP, outpatient requires patients to seek alternative housing and provides only part-time clinical hours, but on an even less frequent basis than IOP.
 In fact, most outpatient programs call for about one hour per week of therapy!

-If You’re Suffering from Benzodiazepine Addiction, We Can Help
+If You’re Struggling with Benzodiazepine Addiction, We Can Help

-If you or someone you know is suffering from a dependence on benzodiazepines, Maryland House Detox is here to provide you with the help and resources every step of the way on your journey to recovery.
+If you or someone you know is struggling with a dependence on benzodiazepines, Maryland House Detox is here to provide you with the help and resources every step of the way on your journey to recovery.